KatherineMichel/church-website-and-marketing-on-a-budget/lightning_demos.md

 # Lightning Demos

-In a [Design Sprint](http://www.gv.com/sprint), a "lightning demo" is a demo of a "competitor" product, or non-competitive product that offers insight
+A "lightning demo" is a demo of a "competitor" product, or non-competitive product that offers insight

 ## Other Area Churches